vigordesign/FE-JS-9-X-Gon-Give-It-To-Ya/README.md

-# coc524a08b125eb6e254997fb
+# X Gon' Give It To Ya

-Working on this Twitter clone from a Scrimba course!
+Working on this rebranded Twitter clone from a Scrimba course!
 It's a work in progress for now!